TheGloriousGenesis/CS_Learning/Machine_Learning/Overview_ML/README.md

 support vector machine etc.

 ### Nearest neighbour
-*Definition* Check **k** nearest neighbours (usually done through euclidean distance but can use other similarity/distance measures)
+>*Definition* : Check **k** nearest neighbours (usually done through euclidean distance but can use other similarity/distance measures)
 Here **k** is the hyper-parameter.

+**Algorithm**:
+- K means

 **Usage**:
-Best used when you need to predict categorical class labels with discrete data.
+- Best used when you need to predict categorical class labels with discrete data.

 **Pros**:
 - Robust to outliers